The-Portal-Bot/Documentation/portal-website/docs/commands/about.md

     ./about
     ```

-    Portal will return an about message.
+    Portal will reply with an _About Portal_ embedded card.